majordomo-consulting/boilerplate.html.snipcart/README.md

 6) landing-2.html - full screen image example homepage
 7) privacy.html - privacy policy blank page

+* to change the colour of the browser window - edit the "theme-color" meta at the top of each page

 ### Snipcart Setup

 To use this template you will need to create a Snipcart account (free).
 You do not need to enter your credit card details if only accepting in-person payments.